 You may also be required to meet an education requirement, like having a GED.
 You may need to have your Class D license for a specific period of time before even applying to become a heavy haul truck driver.

-Obtain a CDL Learners Permit
+Obtain a CDL learners permit

 You’ll need to obtain your CDL.
 There are plenty of resources available to obtain your CDL permit.
-The Federal Motor Carrier Safety Administration has a step-by-step guide that discusses how you can obtain your CDL permit.
+The Federal Motor Carrier Safety Administration (FMCSA) has a step-by-step guide that discusses how you can obtain your CDL permit.

 Once you’ve secured your CDL permit and held it for the minimum length of time, you can apply for your CDL license.
 This will require you to pass a test that includes an academic test and road driving test.

-Gain Experience
+Gain experience

 It’s difficult to begin your career as a truck driver if you have zero experience.
 More often than not, heavy haul trucking companies will require you to have experience driving trucks before they are comfortable giving you a heavy haul or oversized trucking job.
 However, you can use a conventional trucking job as a stepping stone.